 - Expandability: It is generally intended for shorter and smaller distances.
-In case if you want to expand the network then there will be additional expenses and it will be time-consuming in the ethernet.
-This is because there will be an additional need for routers, switches and all the devices need to be rewired.
+In case you want to expand the network then there will be additional expenses and it will be time-consuming in the ethernet.
+This is because there will be an additional need for routers, switches, and all the devices that need to be rewired.

 - The use of longer cables can create crosstalk.

 - Connections: The number of connections is restricted in Ethernet.
 If you are using a single ethernet connection then only a single device can be connected.
 If you want to connect multiple devices then you need to use more cables.